redux-definitions/redux-definitions/README.md

 **TLDR - Define and share reusable slices of Redux.**

 Common reducer patterns always get recycled, write them once and then never repeat yourself again!
-Use new and existing [definitions](#reducer-definitions) to automatically generate namespaced reducers, actions, and selectors.
+Use [definitions](#reducer-definitions) to automatically generate namespaced reducers, actions, and selectors for a predefined slice of functionality.

 > _The example below implements the Redux code necessary for a basic shopping experience in 12 lines of code.
 This is achieved by leveraging an existing Collection definition and creating a custom Cart definition._
 ```js